 Cash equivalents consist principally of money market funds with maturities of three months or less when purchased.
-As of March 29, 2014, a substantial portion of CRA's cash accounts was concentrated at a single financial institution, which potentially exposes CRA to credit risks.
+As of April 4, 2015, a substantial portion of CRA's cash accounts was concentrated at a single financial institution, which potentially exposes CRA to credit risks.
 The financial institution has a short-term credit rating of A-2 by Standard & Poor's ratings services.
 CRA has not experienced any losses related to such accounts.
-CRA does not believe that there is significant risk of non-performance by the financial institution, and the cash on deposit is fully liquid.
-CRA continually monitors the credit ratings of this institution.
+CRA does not believe that there is significant risk of non-performance by the financial institution.
+CRA's cash on deposit is fully liquid and CRA continually monitors the credit ratings of the institution.